gmbecker/contributing_to_r_lesson/outline.md

 ## Who We Are

 ### Martin Maechler - R-core (and R-Foundation)
+- R-core from the start (1997) and R-Foundation Board.
-- Creator and maintainer of Matrix
+  - Co-Creator (with Doug Bates) and maintainer of Matrix, cluster, robustbase, Rmpfr, ..
-- ETH Zurich
+- ETH Zurich, adjoint Prof in Math Stats
 - ESS Project Lead

 ### Gabriel Becker - Frequent Collaborator with R-core
 - Arguably most feature additions to R from external collaborator "in recent times"